gjsify/doc/packages/typedoc-plugin-remote-search/README.md

       --decompress     This option should remain true if you have compressed the json file                        [string] [default: true]
       --no-decompress  Disables the decompress option                   [string]
-      --unpack         This value must be true if you have packed the json file before                          [string] [default: false]
 ```